swat-k/Project_ZopSmart/README.md

-This is a git repository created to understand the working of Git and Github
+This Git repository consists of all the  completed tasks assigned to me